nicolodalvit/nicolodalvit.github.io/index.md

 <img class="profile-picture" src="logo.jpg">

+I am an Economist at the World Bank.

+I obtained my PhD in Economics from Sciences Po under the supervision of Prof. [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/).

 I am a labor and macro economist with research interests in firm dynamics and labor economics.

-I obtained my PhD in Economics from Sciences Po under the supervision of Prof. [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/).

-I will be joining the World Bank in September 2020.

 You can download my [CV from here](CV.pdf).

+Disclaimer: the views expressed here are my own and do not necessarily reflect those of the institutions I am affiliated with.

 &nbsp;